DE-RSE/chapter/_pages/muc/index.md

 **Next meeting:** July 3, 2025, 17:00-18:45 at the Max Planck Computing and Data Facility.

-Addres:  Gießenbachstraße 2, 85748 Garching (U6 Garching Forschungszentrum) - Room: TBA
+Address:  Gießenbachstraße 2, 85748 Garching (U6 Garching Forschungszentrum) - Room: TBA

 Agenda (see the meeting notes pad for the latest state):